Anthony Negus

 iNews (Götterdämmerung 2023)

-Anthony Negus is one of the leading Wagnerian conductors of our day, the Music Director of Longborough Festival Opera (LFO) where in 2024 he conducted three enthusiastically received cycles of Der Ring des Nibelungen and Die Walküre (all directed by Amy Lane).
-The Ring was the culmination of a five-year project.
-With LFO, he has established himself as one of the most perceptive and original conductors of the Wagner repertoire, giving acclaimed performances of the 2013 full Ring Cycle (directed by Alan Privett), the culmination of a 5year project), Tannhäuser (also directed by Privett), Tristan und Isolde (directed by Carmen Jakobi) and Der fliegende Holländer; Die Zauberflöte, Ariadne auf Naxos.
-The 2017 revival of Tristan und Isolde met with especial critical and audience acclaim.
-The London Wagner Society awarded Anthony Negus the Goodall Award for ‘his devotion to the works of Richard Wagner’.
+Anthony Negus is one of the leading Wagnerian conductors of our day.
+He is the Music Director of Longborough Festival Opera where in 2024 he conducted three enthusiastically received cycles of Der Ring des Nibelungen and Die Walküre (directed by Amy Lane); acclaimed performances of the 2013 Ring (directed by Alan Privett); Tannhäuser (directed by Privett); Tristan und Isolde (directed by Carmen Jakobi); and Der fliegende Holländer, Die Zauberflöte, Ariadne auf Naxos and Pelléas et Mélisande.
+The London Wagner Society awarded Anthony the Goodall Award for ‘his devotion to the works of Richard Wagner’.

-Elsewhere Der fliegende Holländer for the St. Endellion Festival, Un ballo in maschera for Chelsea Opera Group, Der fliegende Holländer for Grange Park Opera with Sir Bryn Terfel and Rachel Nicholls, a guest performance of Die Walküre for ENO; Lulu for the Fondazione Haydn di Bolzano e Trento, Italy; Beethoven with the George Enescu Orchestra in Bucharest; Parsifal, Der fliegende Holländer in Lübeck.; a performance of Die Meistersinger von Nürnberg for Glyndebourne Festival; Parsifal with the New Zealand Symphony Orchestra at the Wellington Festival.
+Elsewhere, Der fliegende Holländer (St. Endellion Festival), Un ballo in maschera (Chelsea Opera Group), Der fliegende Holländer (Grange Park Opera with Sir Bryn Terfel and Rachel Nicholls), Die Walküre (ENO); Lulu (Fondazione Haydn di Bolzano e Trento, Italy); Beethoven with the George Enescu Orchestra in Bucharest; Parsifal, Der fliegende Holländer in Lübeck; a performance of Die Meistersinger von Nürnberg for Glyndebourne Festival; Parsifal with the New Zealand Symphony Orchestra at the Wellington Festival.

-For Welsh National Opera he has conducted more than 150 performances, including works by Beethoven, Berg, Gluck, Janáček, James MacMillan (The Sacrifice, broadcast by the BBC), Martinů, Mussorgsky, Richard Strauss, Wagner, Weber and, especially, Mozart.
-Particular highlights of his work with WNO have included Parsifal and several of Richard Strauss’s operas.
+For Welsh National Opera he has conducted more than 150 performances.
 He assisted Pierre Boulez on Pelléas et Mélisande, and Sir Reginald Goodall on Tristan und Isolde, Parsifal and The Valkyrie.

 “The underpinning achievement of conductor Anthony Negus and his orchestra is simply amazing”